General Characteristics of Sikhism

 Historical Overview of Sikhism

-1. Two principle developmental stages: first pacifistic, the second more militant
+1. Two principle developmental stages: first pacific, the second more militant

 First Period: Early Sikhism: Begins in